Thingfor/Text/README.md

 ## Welcome to GitHub Pages

-This is the theme coped from github!
+This is the theme coped from github!<br/>

 You can use the [editor on GitHub](https://github.com/Thingfor/Text/edit/master/README.md) to maintain and preview the content for your website in Markdown files.